Embracing Upcycling: Transforming Waste into Fashionable Future

 Before You Start: Quick Tips

-Wash everything before upcycling.
+Wash everything before you upcycle.

 Start simple and build confidence with small projects.